Kevin Sorbo: Politics

 In 2014, during an interview with Jerry Newcombe on the radio show Vocal Point, Sorbo defended Mel Gibson against allegations that his 2004 film The Passion of the Christ was anti-Semitic with the words: "News bulletin: you did kill Jesus!"
 Sorbo later stated he could have rephrased his statements, but defended his stance.

 In February 2021, Sorbo's Facebook page was removed due to "repeatedly sharing debunked claims about the coronavirus or vaccines".
 In June 2023, Sorbo shared an article repeating the unsubstantiated claim that actor Jamie Foxx had been injured by a COVID-19 vaccine.

-After Donald Trump lost the 2020 presidential election, Sorbo repeatedly made remarks defending Trump's false claims of election fraud.
+After Donald Trump lost the 2020 presidential election, Sorbo repeatedly made remarks defending Trump's claims of election fraud.
 Although he initially supported the January 6 United States Capitol attack participants and encouraged them to respect the police, Sorbo subsequently backtracked and blamed the violence on antifa.
-This led to a widely reported Twitter exchange between him and his former co-star Lucy Lawless, who have exchanged conflicting views on personal and political matters throughout the past 20 years.
+This led to a Twitter exchange between him and his former co-star Lucy Lawless, who have exchanged conflicting views on personal and political matters throughout the past 20 years.

 In 2022, Sorbo was a featured speaker at the Conservative Political Action Conference.
 He wore a suit lined with his own tweets.
 In 2023, Sorbo published a children's book entitled The Test of Lionhood, which explores the theme of masculinity from a Christian perspective for young boys, as part of a larger fight in defense of the virtues of masculinity, which he says are being eroded in Hollywood and in society at large.